-- Attracting and keeping the best employees – The ease and cost of commuting is a key consideration for employees and new hires when assessing a position.
+- Attract and retain the best employees – Ease and cost of commuting is a key consideration for prospective hires.

-- Earning federal and state tax breaks – Commute benefits that offer a subsidy to employees can be federal and state business tax deductions.
+- Receive tax breaks – Commute subsidies offered to employees can be counted for federal and state business tax deductions.

-- Enhancing your company's image – Customers and clients notice when a company takes action to support employees and reduce their carbon footprint.
+- Demonstrate social responsibility – Customers and clients take notice when a company supports its employees and the community.

 - Relieve traffic congestion and reduce demand for parking – Fewer single-occupancy vehicles means increased mobility on city streets and decreased demand for parking, potentially reducing your parking cost.